 The Ingredient List

-- Oil - either avocado or olive oil works great
+- Oil - either avocado or olive oil works great, but keep it neutral flavored.
+This helps with texture and fluffiness.

 - Cane Sugar - cane sugar gives these muffins their sweetness.